jbiatek/BSGRulebook/rulebook.md

 1. Prepare for Jump for Crisis card(s) played during this turn
 1. End turn.
 Discard Crisis cards. *All players* must discard Skill Cards down to the 10 card limit if necessary.
 If any resource is at 0 or lower, humans lose.

 There is a subtle difference between a "move" and a "Movement:" action.
 A "move" is the act of moving a character token, whether that is within a ship, across ships (discarding 1 Skill card), piloting a viper to a new space area, or landing a viper (discarding 1 Skill card).
 When a card allows a player to move, or says that a player cannot move, these are what it is referring to.
-In contrast, a "Movement:" action is an action that players may take *only during the Movement step of their turn* instead of moving.
+In contrast, a Movement action is an action that players may take *only during the Movement step of their turn* instead of moving.
 If an effect grants a "move", like Executive Order, this does not allow the player to use a Movement action instead.
 Similarly, although the Brig forbids *moving*, players may still use Movement actions during their Movement step while in the Brig.

 Normally, when a player initiates an action that requires a die roll, that player performs the roll.
 This is important for characters with the ability to affect *their* die rolls, like Kat.
-Make sure to pay attention to whether the ability specifes "on your turn" in order to use it.
-Also note that in the rulebook, the FTL location specifies that the current player rolls to see if population is lost, making it an exception to this rule.
+Make sure to pay attention to whether the ability specifies "on your turn" in order to use it.
+Also note that the rulebook states that when activating the "FTL Control" location, the *current player* rolls to see if population is lost, making it an exception to this rule.

 Die rolls can be changed by game effects, but the result cannot be made greater than 8 or less than 1.
+Effects that modify die rolls do *not* apply when a die roll is skipped, such as Kat's "Hot Shot" ability.

 Players must be given a reasonable opportunity to use abilities.
 For example, you may not rush to put cards into a Skill check to prevent players from using a card that can only be played before cards are added.